 These are the areas that separate the 180-degree turns in the path, the only part of the labyrinth where you don’t step.
 A labrys is a symmetric double-headed ritual axe and one of the holiest Cretan religious symbols.
 It is commonly associated with feminine qualities, causes, and divinities.

 Labyrinths in one form or another have existed in every civilization on every continent for nearly 4,000 years.
 Their origin is as mysterious as their uses are varied.
-One thing is known, they benefit the participant.
+One thing is universally agreed upon: They benefit the participant.
 Please take your time and enjoy the experience.